 We study litigation between a patentee and infringer who are both risk neutral.
-Following Bebchuck (1984) and Spier (1992), we assume that the infringer has some private information about factual issues that is relevant to predicting the expected outcome of the trial.
+We assume that the infringer has some private information about factual issues that is relevant to predicting the expected outcome of the trial.
 This assumption can be justified (and microfounded) in different ways.
 One approach is to assume that the infringer has more knowledge on how the validity of the patent can be challenged because of prior art not found by the patent office.
 Another possibility is to assume that the infringer knows better what proportion of his product is covered by the claims in the patent.
 Using this private information, the defendant estimates the likelihood that the patentee will prevail at trial, which we denote by p.
 We refer to such an infringer as being of type p.
-The patentee does not know the infringer's type, but knows that p is uniformly distributed over the interval [0, 1].2
+The patentee does not know the infringer's type, but knows that p is uniformly distributed over the interval [0, 1].

 The settlement bargaining game proceeds as follows.
 At time t = 0, the plaintiff makes a take-it-or-leave it settlement offer to the infringer (i.e., the license payment the infringer pays to the patentee).
 If he accepts the offer, the game ends.
 If the offer is rejected, a trial takes place at t = 1.
-Litigation is costly - if a trial takes place, the patentee and infringer incur costs of L_p and L_i , respectively.3 If the infringer is found liable, the court awards the patentee damages equal to $z(n, \theta, V)$.
-This represents the amount the defendant would earn
+Litigation is costly - if a trial takes place, the patentee and infringer incur costs of $L_p$ and $L_i$ , respectively.
+If the infringer is found liable, the court awards the patentee damages equal to $z(n, \theta, V)$ .
+This represents the amount the defendant would earn from successful infringement of this patent, given that he had secured licenses to use the other n-1 constituent patents.
+This assumption is consistent with the Unjust Enrichment doctrine, as described by Schankerman and Schotchmer (2001).
+Under this doctrine, the patent owner is entitled to recover the profits realized by the infringer, on the theory that the infringer should not profit from his wrongdoing.
+Figure 1 summarizes the timing of the game.

-2 It is easy to show that the results in this Section hold for any distribution F(p) that has an increasing hazard rate.
+&lt;sup>2It is easy to show that Proposition 1 below holds for any distribution F(p) with increasing hazard rate.